sysdiglabs/scan-action/README.md

 For more info about the Sysdig CLI Scanner download visit [the official documentation](https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-vulnerability-cli-scanner/).

+### `mode`

+Mode of operation.
+Can be "vm" or "iac".
+Default is **vm**.

 ### `cli-scanner-version`

 Custom sysdig-cli-scanner version to download.
 It is set to `1.8.1` by default.

+> If using iac mode, minimum required version is 1.9.0.
-> Please note that the Action has only been tested with `1.8.x` versions and it is not guaranteed that it will work as expected with other versions.
+> Please note that for VM mode the Action has only been tested with `1.8.x` versions and it is not guaranteed that it will work as expected with other versions.

 ### `registry-user`